Sunday - July 17, 2016

 Course Time Limit:

-As a courtesy to the communities impacted by the races, the volunteers who serve and in consultation with our local police jurisdictions, we have established Course Time Limits of 4 hours for the Litchfield Hills Triathlon.
-The limits on the individual segments are 44 minutes for the .9-mile swim, 2 hours for the 24.8-mile bike course (4 ½ minute per mile pace) and 1:20 for the 6.2-mile run course (13 minute per mile pace).
+As a courtesy to the communities impacted by the races, the volunteers who serve and in consultation with our local police jurisdictions, we have established Course Time Limits of 4:20 hours for the Litchfield Hills Triathlon.
+The swim and bike legs need to be completed in 2 hours and 55 minutes.
+Swim time limit is 48 minutes.

 Along the race course, roads will reopen to traffic and water/aid stations will close down as the race moves by on the above time limit pace.